 Platelet-Rich Plasma (PRP) Therapy:

 Platelet Rich Plasma (PRP) is a safe, non-surgical injection therapy that helps relieve pain and inflammation of musculo-skeletal connective tissue (tendons, ligaments, cartilage).
 PRP uses the healing properties of the patients’ own blood (platelets and plasma), which contain huge doses of bioactive proteins, such as growth factors, that are pivotal in the repair and regeneration of tissue.
-These special proteins also initiate new blood vessel formation, bone regeneration and healing, connective tissue repair and endorse overall wound healing.
+These special proteins also initiate new blood vessel formation, bone regeneration and healing, connective tissue repair and support overall wound healing.

 What is PRP?